-The mission of the Japanese Friendship Garden Society of San Diego is to educate, engage, and inspire present and future generations of diverse backgrounds about Japanese culture and community legacy.
+The mission of the Japanese Friendship Garden Society of San Diego is to develop a traditional Japanese garden as a center to educate, engage, and inspire people of diverse backgrounds about Japanese culture and community legacy.

-The Japanese Friendship Garden (“the Garden”) is an expression of friendship between San Diego and its sister city, Yokohama.
+The Japanese Friendship Garden (JFG) is an expression of friendship between San Diego and its sister city, Yokohama.
 It illustrates two cultures and creates an immersive experience into Japanese culture.
-The Garden’s design is based on centuries-old Japanese techniques adapted to San Diego’s climate and florae and seeks to foster a relationship between humans and nature, providing a respite attuned to Japanese simplicity, serenity, and aestheticism.
+JFG’s design is based on centuries-old Japanese techniques adapted to San Diego’s climate and florae and seeks to foster a relationship between humans and nature, providing a respite attuned to Japanese simplicity, serenity, and aestheticism.

 The Japanese Friendship Garden was first opened in 1991.
 The second phase, opened in 1999, was designed by renowed landscape architect Takeo Uesugi.
 This phase added the Exhibit Hall, Activity Center, and Koi Pond.
 The third phase, completed in 2015, comprised 9 additional acres which included a 200 cherry tree grove, large azalea and camellia garden, a water feature reminiscent of the San Diego watershed, and the state of the art Inamori Pavilion.